- Gerald M. DiGiusto, Ph.D., Managing Vice President, Research & Data

 Youme is an Analyst and helps our clients stay ahead of higher education philanthropy trends, create high-performing fundraising organizations, and achieve fundraising goals by engaging alumni and key stakeholders.
 Youme’s previous fundraising and consulting experiences allow her to bring unique perspectives to her role creating content that guides our clients.
 Prior to joining Eduventures, she was a development officer at an arts and cultural museum where she was responsible for managing donor relationships and also played a key role in acquiring feedback from donors to better align outreach efforts with donor preferences.
 She has also helped higher education institutions attract, retain, and engage top talent in her work with a boutique consulting firm, WFD Consulting.
 While earning a B.A. in history from Wellesley College, Youme received departmental distinctions, served as a captain of the rugby team, and completed a Historic Deerfield summer fellowship in early American history and material culture.
 She is active in the non-profit community and regularly volunteers with WGBH and Community Servings.

-As the Managing Director, Research & Data, Maggie is responsible for the staffing, quality, and fulfillment of Eduventures’ deliverables across all higher education domains.
+As the Managing Director, Knowledge Management, Maggie is responsible for the staffing, quality, and fulfillment of Eduventures’ deliverables across all higher education domains.
 Prior to her current role, Maggie managed the research output for institutions in Continuing and Professional Education and Online Higher Education, addressing strategic questions from individual members.

 Prior to joining Eduventures, Maggie was a Senior Research Associate at Forrester Research where she conducted research on executive management, serving a membership of more than 350 global chief information officers.
 While earning her B.A. in psychology from the College of the Holy Cross with magna cum laude honors, Maggie worked as a Teacher’s Assistant for the Capitol Region Education Council and interned at the Center for Education Reform in Washington, D.C.